rabbitmq/rabbitmq-website/tutorials/tutorial-two-go-stream.md

 Done consuming, first offset 100, last offset 199.
 ```

-The consumer restarted exactly where we left off: the last offset in the first run was 99 and the first offset in this second run is 100.
+The consumer restarted exactly where it left off: the last offset in the first run was 99 and the first offset in this second run is 100.
 The consumer stored offset tracking information in the first run, so the client library uses it to resume consuming at the right position in the second run.

 This concludes this tutorial on consuming semantics in RabbitMQ Streams.